TobaQUINN/LinearRegression-Synthetic-/README.md

 ## Optimization: Gradient Descent

-Instead of solving for w and b directly, we use an iterative optimization algorithm called **gradient descent**.
+Instead of solving for w and b directly, I   used an iterative optimization algorithm called **gradient descent**.

 ### Key Idea